 God’s lamp-stand in Bangladesh (1996-Present)

 In 2015, Time for Church leadership changes again.
 This time leadership handed over from Simon and Martha to Group Leadership and the Chittagong mission team role back to Dhaka to reconstruct the Dhaka Church.
-Currently, we have very few full-time staffs and most of them funded temporarily by School of Mission Bangalore.
-SOMB trained disciples are focused on the work of teaching scriptures, preaching God’s word and taking the mission of saving the young and talented campus students in Dhaka once again.
+We have very few full-time staffs and most of them funded temporarily by School of Mission Bangalore.
+SOMB trained disciples were focused on the work of teaching scriptures, preaching God’s word and taking the mission of saving the young and talented campus students in Dhaka once again.
 For the next three years, group leadership holds the church leadership and the transition of the new leadership structure.

 In 2003 it was time for the Matthew couple to leave.
 The leadership was handed over to the Mazumdars and they took over with humble willingness to hold on to Kingdom dreams.
 Simon and Martha Mazumdar led Dhaka Church from 2003-2015.
 In their more than a decade of leadership, the church transformed into a church of marrieds and worker in contrast to the earlier days of zealous campus team.
 Married and singles ministries got priority and great restorations took place.
 Although there were fall-away of souls, God kept adding to the fruit of number and fruit of the Spirit.